-In Demand: SAE talks Battery-Powered Future with Highly Cited Researcher and SAE Journal of Electrified Vehicles Editor Xiasong Hu
+In Demand: SAE talks Battery-Powered Future with Highly Cited Researcher and SAE International Journal of Electrified Vehicles Editor Xiaosong Hu

 Posted: January 4, 2023